-Prof. G. H. Gerould and Mrs. Katherine Fullerton Gerould and son, of Princeton, N. I. were recent guests of Mrs. Gerould's mother Mrs. Bradford Fullerton.
-Mr. and Mrs. Russell, and son, Adair, of Cleveland, are visiting Mr. and Mrs. W. T Adair.
+Prof. G. H. Gerould and Mrs. Katherine Fullerton Gerould and son, of Princeton, N. J., were recent guests of Mrs. Gerould's mother, Mrs. Bradford Fullerton.

+Mr. and Mrs. Russell, and son, Adair, of Cleveland, are visiting Mr. and Mrs. W. T.

 Mrs. J. J. Bliss, and daughter, Miss Eleanor Bliss, have departed for Cheyenne, Wyo., and intend passing the summer on a ranch there.

-Baron and Baroness De Goncer are spending some time with Mrs. C. W. Watson at Griffes burg, Va.
+Baron and Baroness De Goncer are spending some time with Mrs. C. W. Watson at Griffinsend at the Inn.

-Miss Martha V. Bayler, of Richmond, Va., who is taking summer course at Columbia University, was a recent guest Mr. and Mrs. Chesterman.
+Miss Martha V. Bayler, of Richmond, Va., who is taking a summer course at Columbia University, was a recent guest of Mr. and Mrs. Chesterman.
 Miss Bayler is secretary of the State Board of Charities of the State of Virginia.

-Mrs. Charles Wells and Mrs. J. J. Lesslie, of Pittsburg joined Mrs. Wells' daughter, Mrs. Mark Hays, for the weakend at the Inn.
+Mrs. Charles Wells and Mrs. J. J. Lesslie, of Pittsburgh, joined Mrs. Wells' daughter, Mrs. Mark Hays, for the week-

-Among those entertaining at dinner parties on the Fourth of July were the following: Mrs. Sias, Mrs. Tanyon, Mrs. Robb Miss Doughty, Mr. Euler, Mrs. Diesch, Mr. Eckerinna, Mrs. Jewett, Mr. Bobst, Mr. Tyrell, Mr. Neal, Mr. Nichols, Mr. Pearl, Mr. Kuhn, Mr. Dawson, and Mrs. Hobart.
-Miss Marjorie Gateson, star of "So This Is Politics," having a successful run in New York, entertained at lunched in the Fountain Room on the Fourth of July.
+Among those entertaining at dinner parties on the Fourth of July were the following: Mrs. Sias, Mrs. Tanyon, Mrs. Robb, July were the following: Mrs. Sias, Mrs. Tanyon, Mrs. Robb, Miss Doughty, Mr. Euler, Mrs. Diesch, Mr. Eckerinna, Mrs. Jewett, Mr. Bobst, Mr. Tyrell, Mr. Neal, Mr. Nichols, Mr. H. Pearl, Mr. Kuhn, Mr. Dawson, and Mrs. Hobart.
+Miss Marjorie Gateson, star of "So This Is Politics," now having a successful run in New York, entertained at luncheon in the Fountain Room on the Fourth of July.

-Among those sailing on the Cunarder "Lancastria" on July a were Mr. and Mrs. O. C. Harn, who will spend several months. in England and on the Continent.
-Mr. Harn is to be a speaker at the general session of the World Advertising Convention London this summer.
+Among those sailing on the Cunarder "Lancastria" on July 3 were Mr. and Mrs. O. C. Harn, who will spend several months in England and on the Continent.
+Mr. Harn is to be a speaker in England and on the Continent. in England and on the Continent.
+Mr. Harn is to be a speaker at the general session of the World Advertising Convention in London this summer.
 This is a signal honor for Mr. Harn since there are only five or six Americans on the general program.
-Other speakers on this program are the Ex-Serretary of Agriculture, E. T. Meredith, and Francis Sisson, vierpresident of the Guaranty Trust Co., New York, Mrs. Hamiltonian Co., New is planning to continue her musical studies under Paris coaches during the summer.
+Other speakers on this program are the Ex-Secretary of Agriculture, E. T. Meredith, and Francis Sisson, vice-president of the Guaranty Trust Co., New York.
+Mrs. Harn is planning to continue her musical studies under Paris coaches during the summer.

 Mr. and Mrs. L. W. Turner, and family, who have been spending some time at the Inn, sailed on July 5 for a several months' trip to South America.
-Mr. Turner is connected the General Motors Export Co., and while in South America he will visit Brazil and the Argentine, and will return home way of England and the continent.
+Mr. Turner is connected with the General Motors Export Co., and while in South America he will visit Brazil and the Argentine, and will return home by way of England and the continent.

-Max Mertens, of San Francisco, is the guest of Mr. and Mrs. Edwin J. Skillman.
-Mrs. Katherine Hobart is leaving on Thursday for Vancover, from which port she will sail for the Orient.
-Mrs. Howill spend several months in Japan, China and the Philippes Miss E. M. Sleicher is sailing on Tuesday to spend the sailing mer abroad.
+Max Mertens, of San Francisco, is the guest of Mr. and

+Mrs. Edwin J. Skillman.

+Mrs. Katherine Hobart is leaving on Thursday for Vancouver, from which port she will sail for the Orient.
+Mrs. Hobart will spend several months in Japan, China and the Philippines.
+Miss E. M. Sleicher is sailing on Tuesday to spend the summer abroad

-Among those registering at the Inn recently were: Mr. Mrs. Ordway Tead; Mrs. C. Griswold; Mr. and Mrs. Cuthman, and daughter; Mr. and Mrs. Thomas Nixon, Mrs. Tyrell, all of New York; W. A. Shattuck, Pedelphia; Major and Mrs. C. T. Griffith, Philadelphia: Elizabeth Abbott, G. P. Hutchins, Miss M. M. Klarfeld New York.
+Among those registering at the Inn recently were: Mr. and Mrs. Ordway Tead; Mrs. C. Griswold; Mr. and Mrs. Louis Guthman, and daughter; Mr. and Mrs. Thomas Nixon, and Mrs. Tyrell, all of New York; W. A. Shattuck, Philadelphia; Major and Mrs. C. T. Griffith, Philadelphia; Miss Elizabeth Abbott, G. P. Hutchins, Miss M. M. Klarfield, New York New York.

 CHURCH SERVICES

 Summer Schedule.